StephanieStallworth/StockTrak_Shiny_App/README.md

 ### **User Instructions**

 Simply input stock symbol (ex: GOOG, AAPL) and date range in appropriate boxes.
-Click "Get Stock" to see results.
+Click "Get Stock" to see stock performance.
 **Note:** Remember to select "Get Stock" each time changes are made to the date or stock inputs to view new results.